 Severe placental abruption is an emergency.
 You will need to deliver right away, usually by C-section.
 It is very rare, but a baby can be stillborn if there is a severe abruption.

-You cannot prevent placental abruptio, but you can control the risk factors related to it.
+You cannot prevent placental abruption, but you can control the risk factors related to it by:

 - Keeping high blood pressure, heart disease, and diabetes under control